aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/README.md

 # Cyclistic: Case Study
-This case study is part of the Google Data Analytics course capstone.
+This project was developed as part of the capstone for the Google Data Analytics Professional Certificate.

 ## Overview